5.6 ACS Point Spread Functions

 At the extreme corners of the WFC field, increased astigmatism slightly elongates the PSF core.
 The axis of elongation rotates by 90° if the system passes through focus due to breathing.
 This may affect ellipticity measurements of small galaxies with bright cores at the field edges.
 Focus variations in the WFC, which alter the amount of light in the peak, are largely due to detector surface height irregularities and amount to the equivalent of 5 microns of breathing (1/18 wave RMS, ACS ISRs 2007-12 and 2008-03).
 The largest focus offset is along the gap between the two CCDs.
 Variations in the width of the PSF core are dominated by changes in CCD charge diffusion, which is dependent on the thickness of the detector (12 to 17 microns for the WFC).
 The PSF FWHM in F550M, for example, can vary by 20% (0.10 to 0.13 arcseconds) over the field.
 More information about the dependence of the WFC PSF on OTA temperature and breathing is provided in ACS ISR 2007-12 and ACS ISR 2008-03.

 The PSFs in the HRC and SBC are reasonably constant over their fields.
 The HRC FWHM is 0.060 to 0.073 arcseconds in F550M.
 More details on ACS PSF field variations are provided in ACS ISR 2003-06.
 The Tiny Tim PSF simulator includes field dependent aberrations and charge diffusion and may be used to estimate the impact of these variations.
-For the WFC PSF, the effective PSFs created from empirical data and presented in both ACS ISR 2006-01 and ACS ISR 2018-08 also demonstrate field-dependent variability.
+For the WFC PSF, the effective PSFs created from empirical data and presented in ACS ISR 2006-01, ACS ISR 2018-08, and ACS ISR 2023-06 also demonstrate field-dependent variability.
 ACS ISR 2017-08 provides a comparison between Tiny Tim PSFs and effective PSFs from ACS ISR 2006-01.

 -